-Join Bryan O'Neil Hughes for an in-depth discussion in this video Repairing your drive in Mac OS X, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Repairing your drive in Mac OS X, part of Photoshop: Optimizing Performance.

 If Photoshop is running slowly, and other applications…are running slowly, that might indicate that there's a…bigger problem, and one of the potential cause…of this would be an issue with the disk.…It's one of the things that you can do, is go to the disk utility.…Now, I'm just going to type in disk…utility, here, and bring that up in Spotlight.…What you'd want to do on Windows, is go to the Start menu…and type in disk cleanup, and it would take you to a similar utility.…And this is really handy.
 I've got my various drives.…And I can click on those.…